 Picnic near the bathhouse where the Londons and their guests changed into bathing suits before dipping in the lake.
 Explore a habitation in the innovative "Pig Palace" devised by London.
 Listen to volunteer pianists play on Charmian's 1901 Steinway grand piano in the small museum known as The House of Happy Walls, where she lived from 1934 until she died in 1955.

-In warm weather, you might choose to take in an evening performance of Broadway show tunes in the old winery ruins, watching the sky darken and the stars come out while real-life stars take the stage.
-And all year long there are lectures about London, piano recitals on Charmian’s Steinway, docent-guided tours, docent-led Sunday morning hikes, and other park events.
+In warm weather, you might choose to take in an evening performance of Broadway show tunes in the old winery ruins, watching the sky darken and the stars come out while real-life stars take the stage with Transcendence Theatre.
+And all year long there are lectures about London, piano recitals on Charmian's Steinway, free docent-guided tours, docent-led Sunday morning hikes, and other park events.